Activities at Jamboree Denmark 2026

 The camp’s major activity areas are named after the corners of the world.

-Activity Square South: Is located in Hedeland’s gravel pit, where the larger, wilder and more space-consuming activities will be located.
+Activity Centre South: Is located in Hedeland’s gravel pit, where the larger, wilder and more space-consuming activities will be located.
 Here you can also visit the landmark from Spejdernes Lejr 2022.

 Flintesø: Where the “Scout Meeting” is located (more information about this can be found in Information package 2).